MariaKTB/AI-Powered-Prescription-Analysis-System/README.md

 ## Academic Context

-This project was developed as part of a Master's program in AI/Data Science, demonstrating:
+This project was developed as part of a Data & AI engineering program, demonstrating:

 - Integration of OCR and LLM technologies
 - Adaptive processing pipelines